-There are some businesses that still consider the ELD mandate a burden.
+There are some businesses that still consider the ELD mandate a burden and have unanswered ELD mandate questions.
 However, there are many companies that are ecstatic about transitioning to ELDs because they understand how beneficial it is going to be for them.

 The ELD mandate is going to make lives easier for motor carriers.
 It’s going to streamline operations, reduce paperwork and tiresome administrative tasks, minimize expenses, and maximize profits for trucking companies.

 The FMCSA estimates that the upcoming ELD mandate will save the trucking industry approximately $1 billion per year.
 There are so many benefits of ELDs that fleets that are exempt are also implementing these devices.

 But, as mentioned earlier, there is still some confusion out there.

 In this blog post, we try to eliminate that confusion as much as possible.
 Some carriers are still not 100 percent clear about the ELD mandate and the various benefits it brings, so we decided to put all the most commonly asked ELD mandate questions in one place.

 10 common ELD mandate questions (and their answers) asked by carriers about ELDs and the ELD mandate.

 1. How can ELDs help carriers get better CSA scores?

 The ELD mandate will help carriers avoid most Hours of Service violations.
 Form & Manner violations, outdated logs violations, and falsified log violations are some of the most common ones that ELDs would be able to completely eliminate.